 In southwest Minnesota, there’s a shortage of approximately 3,090 licensed child care spots needed to accommodate the estimated number of children under age 6 with both parents working, according to data from the Minnesota Department of Human Services.
 SWIF is committed to finding child care solutions that help families, employers and communities.
 Our Bright Beginnings Loan Program is designed specifically for child care providers, both family child care and center-based.
 In addition to loans to for-profit child cares and grants for nonprofit child cares, foundation staff gather people around the table for community conversations to figure out what a community needs and can support.

 What can your community do to keep child care providers going strong?
-Contact us if you would like assistance starting or continuing child care conversations in your community.
+Contact us by email if you would like assistance starting or continuing child care conversations in your community.